 To determine if wearable data can be used as evidence, it is also important to establish that the device is good science and reliable under Rule 702.
 91 91 Fed.
 R. Evid.
 702. This is the most detrimental evidentiary hurdle that will need to be overcome and involves a combination of requirements set out by Rule 702 and Daubert.
 92 92 Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579, 590-95 (1993).
 Under Daubert, expert testimony is admissible under Rule 702 when it (1) helps the trier of fact better comprehend the evidence or determine facts at issue, (2) is “based on sufficient facts or data,” (3) is based on methods and standards considered reliable, and (4) reliably applies those methods and standards to the facts involved in the case.
 93 93 Elizabeth Sorenson Brotten, “Every Move You Make, Every Step You Take, I’ll Be Watching You”: Is Wearable Data Your Next Discovery Tool in Personal Injury Litigation?, 11 Newsl.
 Young Law.
 Committee (DRI Young Lawyers Committee) No. 5 (June 4, 2015).
 No case exists that discusses this potential flaw in wearable data, but it seems most likely that this will make it incredibly difficult for parties to submit wearable data as evidence in support of, or defending against, claims.
 To determine if wearable data were reliable under these standards, the proponent of the evidence would have to prove that the expert witness and the information the expert relied upon for their testimony were based on sound scientific methodology.
 94 94 Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579, 593-94 (1993).
 Based on the characteristics of wearable technology, including the fact that many are incapable of distinguishing arm movement from actual steps, courts will likely determine that the science behind Fitbit and other wearables is not good science, and therefore expert witnesses will not be able to rely on or testify about such data.

 With a lack of standardization in the science or scientific knowledge of the methodology, wearable devices cannot be determined to be good science and will not be admissible under the Daubert test and Rule 702.
 97 97 Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579, 593-94 (1993).
 This determination also correlates with the requirements previously discussed under Rule 403, because if the data fails Daubert, it fails 403.
 If the data and technology of wearables were reliable science, then it would not fail the probativity test under Rule 403.
 However, because wearable devices have been determined to be unreliable — as shown by the devices failing to track activity data accurately, having users forget to wear the device at all, and users can manipulate the device to show the data they want — they cannot meet the standards required under the Daubert test and therefore also fail the probativity test under Rule 403.
 Due to the incredible chance for bias and prejudice that outweigh the benefits of using data from wearable devices, it is vital that the courts impose strict reliability and probativity standards when determining if the parties are allowed to use such evidence in their cases.

 The historical context of the electronic discovery of wearable technology is limited, primarily because the technology is still incredibly new and still developing.
 Using data collected from Fitbits and other wearable devices has just begun.
 Legal professionals still need to learn how and when to use the data properly, and how to maximize the advantages of this new technological source of evidence for their clients.

 As a result of this continued development and educational process, the uses and limitations of ESI stored on wearable devices may continue to change in the next several years.
 The accuracy and reliability of these devices is continuing to improve and this will help diminish concerns over the use of wearable device data as evidence, particularly as they become more connected to other devices, such as portable phones and computers, already used as evidence in court.
+98 98 Elizabeth Sorenson Brotten, “Every Move You Make, Every Step You Take, I’ll Be Watching You”: Is Wearable Data Your Next Discovery Tool in Personal Injury Litigation?, 11 Newsl.
+Young Law.
+Committee (DRI Young Lawyers Committee) No. 5 (June 4, 2015).
 However, as the technology currently stands, wearable devices lack the reliability necessary to be considered on their own, and therefore should be used as evidence in an extremely limited capacity.

 The discovery of wearable technology will impose several burdens on courts and the parties, based on the very nature of the data.
 Although the data will be difficult to introduce as evidence because of the relevancy and reliability of the information, this data has the potential to be valuable to the parties involved in the litigation of personal injury and workers’ compensation cases.
 However, the potential value of the data does not replace the reliability concerns that plague the data and technology behind the wearable devices.
-Therefore, to ensure reliability, parties should be encouraged to supplement the ESI obtained from wearable technology with other forms of traditional evidence, such as doctor’s testimony, expert witness testimony, plaintiff testimony, medical records, surveillance, etc. Though this too has its flaws based on the evidentiary hurdles involving Rule 702 and the Daubert
+Therefore, to ensure reliability, parties should be encouraged to supplement the ESI obtained from wearable technology with other forms of traditional evidence, such as doctor’s testimony, expert witness testimony, plaintiff testimony, medical records, surveillance, etc. Though this too has its flaws based on the evidentiary hurdles involving Rule 702 and the Daubert test.

 The time has come to recognize and utilize the fact that our daily lives are monitored by a highly networked and personal set of wearable devices that generate very specific data, pertaining to our physical and mental well-being.
 However, it will need to become more reliable before an evidentiary onslaught of wearable data can begin to take over the justice system.